-Coordinated entry is being implemented by all four Wisconsin HUD Continua of Care (and Balance of State local Continua of Care) to ensure that resources are targeted towards those who need them most.
+Coordinated entry is fully implemented by all four Wisconsin HUD Continua of Care to ensure that resources are targeted towards those who need them most.
 Coordinated entry assesses individual needs and directs persons to the program that is best equipped to meet their needs.
 Those who have the most acute needs, such as unsheltered persons or persons with serious mental illness, are directed towards programs such as permanent supportive housing that are best equipped to work with clients with high needs.
 ESG recipients are required to participate in the implementation and use of coordinated entry.